M-o-a-T/moat-mqtt/readme.rst

-DistMQTT
+MoaT-MQTT
 ======

-``DistMQTT`` is an open source `MQTT`_ client and broker implementation.
+``MoaT-MQTT`` is an open source `MQTT`_ client and broker implementation.
 It is a fork of `hbmqtt`_ with support for `anyio`_ and `DistKV`_.

-DistMQTT provides a straightforward API based on coroutines, making it easy to write highly concurrent applications.
+MoaT-MQTT provides a straightforward API based on coroutines, making it easy to write highly concurrent applications.

 .. _anyio: https://github.com/agronholm/anyio